 What tends to happen is there are these SEO “cowboys” with enticingly low rates promising the world to prospects and clients, only to fail to deliver actual results.
 It’s not so much done out of malice but more out of unearned confidence in their limited capabilities.
 No regulation in the industry doesn’t help the proliferation of these cowboys.

 SEO does work, provided you have the right benchmarks, reasonable expectations, and a commitment to applying “white hat” strategies instead of “black hat” tactics.

 White hat SEO is basically following best practices such as building links from relevant and authoritative websites and optimising the user experience (UX).
 Black hat SEO is using underhanded techniques, specifically in link building to game search results such as buying links or deceptive redirects.

 3. Links are all You Need to Rank

 Everyone with any experience in digital marketing has probably heard the words “content is king”.
 That seems to have fallen on deaf ears when it comes to many people who think that links alone will allow your website to rank in Google.

 Such a common myth still this one and an aftereffect of a period in time, when mass link building could make your website rank well.
 That time has well and truly gone and anyone that tries to sell you links as if they’re some kind of panacea to all your website ranking woes is either ignorant or trying to pull a fast one.

-We have seen how links work perfectly in conjunction with high quality content again and again.
+We have seen how links work perfectly in conjunction with high-quality content again and again.
 We saw a huge lift in search rankings working with an online vintage jewellery store by applying this dual approach.
-By building long form guides and articles and then building links on authoritative sites back to those guides the client saw a 263% increase in year-on-year organic search traffic and 94% increase in revenue.
+By building long-form guides and articles and then building links on authoritative sites back to those guides the client saw a 263% increase in year-on-year organic search traffic and a 94% increase in revenue.
 The simple fact is that if done in conjunction and quality is kept high, this tactic can produce tremendous results.

 4. Keyword Density Matters